Certificate After Graduate Education in Nursing

 Application/Admission Process

-- An essay that addresses the following topics:
+- A formal essay addressing the following topics:

-- Rationale for choosing a career as a primary care Nurse Practitioner or as a Nurse Educator
+- Your rationale for choosing a career as a Nurse Practitioner

-- Plans for academic success, including time management, stress management, and professional communication
+- Your plans for academic success in the program, including time management, stress management, and professional communication

 - Professional resume